-- Individuals with histological confirmation of AML by World Health Organization criteria, previously untreated for AML, and who have presence of at least 1 TP53 gene mutation that is not benign or likely benign based on evaluation by central laboratory (individuals with biallelic 17p deletions, loss of both 17p alleles, are eligible based on locally evaluated cytogenetics/karyotype/fluorescence in situ hybridization (FISH) report)
+- Individuals with confirmation of AML by World Health Organization criteria, previously untreated for AML, and who have presence of at least 1 TP53 gene mutation that is not benign or likely benign based on evaluation by either central laboratory or an approved local laboratory (after central review of the bone marrow TP53 mitigation next-generation sequencing test results) (individuals with biallelic 17p deletions, loss of both 17p alleles, are eligible based on locally evaluated cytogenetics/karyotype/fluorescence in situ hybridization (FISH) report)

 Individuals with white blood cell (WBC) count ≤ 20×103/microliter (μL) prior to randomization.
 If the individual's WBC is > 20×103/μL prior to randomization, the individual can be enrolled, assuming all other eligibility criteria are met.
-However, the WBC should be ≤ 20×103/μL prior to the first dose of study treatment and prior to each magrolimab dose for Cycle 1 (if the individual is randomized to the experimental arm) Note: Individuals can be treated with hydroxyurea throughout the study or prior to randomization to reduce the WBC to ≤ 20×103/μL to enable eligibility for study drug dosing.
-Oral etoposide (up to 200 mg orally per day) may be given as an alternative to hydroxyurea for individuals who are intolerant to hydroxyurea or cannot achieve sufficient WBC lowering on hydroxyurea.
+However, the WBC should be ≤ 20×103/μL prior to the first dose of study treatment and prior to each magrolimab dose the first 4 weeks (if the individual is randomized to the experimental arm) Note: Individuals can be treated with hydroxyurea and/or leukapheresis throughout the study or prior to randomization to reduce the WBC to ≤ 20×103/μL to enable eligibility for study drug dosing.

 - Individual has provided informed consent